 You can enable SVGZ generation with the JVM flag

--Dorg.jpedal.pdf2html.compressSVG=true if you are running BuildVu from command line or by calling setCompressSVG(true) on the HTMLConversionOptions or SVGConversionOptions object if you are running BuildVu from Java.
+Dorg.jpedal.pdf2html.compressSVG=true if you are running BuildVu from the command line or by calling setCompressSVG(true) on the HTMLConversionOptions or SVGConversionOptions object if you are running BuildVu from Java.

 If you are serving the generated content from Apache, you will need to add the following to the .htaccess file: